Platform Usage Contract

 5. If one User of a Customer is repeatedly deactivated, PRISMA has the right to exclude this User permanently.

 6. After the deactivation of a User account, Art.
-13, para.
+16, para.
 8 and 9 apply accordingly.

-Part V. OTHER PROVISIONS
+Part IV.
+OTHER PROVISIONS

-Article 16: Liability and warranty
+Article 19: Liability and warranty

 1. PRISMA makes the PRISMA Platform available as described in this PUC.
-PRISMA does not, in doing so, take any responsibility for, or make any guarantee concerning the contracts concluded between customers, in particular, for the actions, capabilities and performance of the contractual parties involved.
+PRISMA does not, in doing so, take any responsibility for, or make any guarantee concerning the contracts concluded between Customers, in particular, for the actions, capabilities and performance of the contractual parties involved.

 2. Each party to the PUC shall be liable without limitations: